A shared vision from the members of the Wider Spectrum Group

 1. Position creative and cultural industries at the heart of Europe’s Digital Single Market objectives

 2. Guide new and sustain existing investments to increase certainty for employers, employees and the public alike as well as to maintain innovation, plurality and cultural diversity

-3. Take decisions on critical resources such as spectrum allocation on the basis of a comprehensive examination of the impact on cultural and creative sector growth and jobs, particularly in forming common positions for EU in reviewing the RSPP and for global negotiations at the WRC-15
+3. Take decisions on critical resources such as spectrum allocation on the basis of a comprehensive examination of the impact on cultural and creative sector growth and jobs, particularly the context of the ongoing discussion regarding use of the UHF band in the EU and regarding the upcoming Telecom Package review.

 1 Pascal Lamy, Report to the European Commission, Results of the work of the high level group on the future use of the UHF band (470-790 MHz), September 2014

 2 See recent RSPG opinion and ECC report 224